Mattoon, IL (MAT)

 In October 2010, officials from the city, the CCHS, IDOT, and Amtrak celebrated the completion of major exterior and interior improvements.
 The rehabilitation work included brick and marble repairs; improvements to the restrooms to make them accessible; installation of an elevator as an alternative to three flights of stairs; exterior touch-ups to windows and masonry; updates to the climate control system; and restoration of interior ceilings, floors and woodwork.

 The rehabilitated depot is at the heart of Mattoon’s reviving business district.
-As of 2017, it housed the CCHS museum and archives, Mattoon Tourism & Arts Office and a special events space called the Lone Elm Room.
+It houses the CCHS museum and archives, Mattoon Tourism & Arts Office and a special events space called the Lone Elm Room.
 Throughout the year, the CCHS sponsors “Clean-Up Days” during which volunteers work on basic maintenance projects.

 Mattoon was founded by the meeting of two railroads in 1855—the Illinois Central and the Terre Haute & Alton.
 The two railroads raced to the meeting point, on the assumption that the first one there would not have to pay to maintain the crossing.
 Settlers in the area marked out their lots with pegs, and the area became known as “Pegtown.”